s6577t/blobject/README.markdown

 Intended for use to create view models which can be encoded to JSON with ActiveSupport::JSON.encode JSON can be unmarshalled into a blobject (recursively) with `Blobject.from_json json_string`

-Blobjects are intended for de/serialization and there for the cycles in the object graph will lead to a non terminating thread.
+Blobjects are intended for de/serialization, therefore cycles in the object graph will lead to a non terminating thread.

 ## Contributing to blobject